CD3/run-if/README.md

 (https://github.com/kurtbuilds/checkexec), but it uses a hash of the contents of the dependencies to detect when a dependency has actually changed (similar to [doit](https://pydoit.org/)).
-It also supports directories as dependencies, multiple targets, and sentinal files.
+It also supports directories as dependencies, multiple targets, and sentinel files.
 As with `checkexec`, it pairs well with `just` (https://github.com/casey/just).
 For me, using `run-if` with `just` is simpler than `doit` and more powerful than using `checkexec` with `just`.